gameserverapp/Platform/Documentation/docs/dashboard/account.md

 ## Delete Account

 If you no longer need your GSA account, you can permanently delete it.
-We're sorry to see you go!
-Please consider leaving feedback so we can continue improving.
+We’re sorry to see you go.
+If possible, please leave feedback to help us improve.

 [Delete account >](https://dash.gameserverapp.com/account/remove-account)